-If you are doing your business locally or in one country without different time zones, or languages, show it visibly.
+If you are doing your business locally or in one country without different time zones or languages, show it visibly.

 Do you want to offer unique added value to your customers?
 Offer your customers the option to finish their purchase via chat or call. :)

-On your thank you page, you can also add a joke, funny video or give your users one more gift - free content or a discount for their next purchase.
+Offer them more!
+Emotional experience - animation, e.g. email software Mailchimp gives you a high five after you send an email campaign you can also add a joke, funny video or give your users one more gift - free content or a discount for their next purchase on your thank you page.

 Be creative!
-Surprise your users and they will be back sooner than you think ;)
+Surprise your users and they will be back sooner than you think ;-)

 b.
-Not buying anything.
+They leave without buying anything.

-If you do not have a research team, a bunch of testers, UX team or other specialized teams, a very efficient method is to follow the best players in your market or in e-commerce.
+If you do not have a research team, a bunch of testers, UX team or other specialized teams, a very efficient method is to follow the best players in your market or e-commerce.

-Bigger businesses have better resources and they test every inch of their websites and apps, so why not get inspiration for free? :)
+Bigger businesses have better resources, and they test every inch of their websites and apps, so why not get inspiration for free? :-)